grandeurdev/arduino-sdk/README.md

   // Parms container to store device's state.
   JSONObject parms;
   parms["state"] = digitalRead(D0);
-  // This sends the updated parms to the Cloud and calls setParmsCallback() when
+  // This sends the updated parms to Grandeur and calls setParmsCallback() when
   // the response from the cloud arrives. myDevice.setParms(parms, setParmsCallback);